 The Parliamentary Ombudsman Act and the Instructions for the Parliamentary Ombudsman for Public Administration stipulate the appointment of an advisory committee, which is to contribute expertise and advice to the NPM’s preventive work.

-The National Preventive Mechanism and the advisory committee meet four times a year, and maintain a continuous dialogue as needed.
+The National Preventive Mechanism and the advisory committee meet three times a year, and maintain a continuous dialogue as needed.

 - The National Human Rights Institution